Dask on Coiled

 In the reduction step, we take the square root of the sum of all the squared sums of all the chunks.
 It is demonstrated in the image below:

-The implementation was done using Dask and Numba.
-Dask array's da.blockwise and da.reduction were used for scaling the map-reduce algorithm to large datasets and Numba's guvectorize and cuda modules were used for implementing the distance metric map and reduce functions on CPU and GPU.
-Full implementation can be seen in the sgkit's distance module here.
+modules were used for implementing the distance metric map and reduce functions on CPU and GPU.
+The full implementation of the pairwise distance calculation can be seen in the sgkit source code.

 Here is how one can quickly create a Dask cluster with GPUs on Coiled: